Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 - Organizational Charts support flexible grouping by multiple user attributes up to 5 levels deep and up to 5 columns long.
 - Optional operations on local AD are done using proxy-capabilities of Azure Automation Hybrid Worker connected to a VM with access to local AD.

+## Technical stack

+### Backend

+- Next.js 14.2.4, turbo pack, React 18.
+- Auth.js v5 for App Router, OAuth2 / JWT.
+Default auth provider is Microsoft Entra ID.
+- Entra ID with MS Graph REST API, delegated API permissions.
+- Prisma ORM with SLQLITE (default for quick start) / Azure SQL / Postgres providers.
+  - Also tested with Drizzle ORM.
+However, it did not support Azure SQL that we used to host our DB.
+- Server-side worker threads (Node.js worker_threads) to support loading optional user images in a non-blocking way.
+  - Server Actions have problems in handling multiple simultaneous mutations.
+  - They should not be used for making intensive parallel mutations because they tend to block the main thread despite of async processing.
+  - However, I found it possible to use worker threads in Next.js.
+This is poorly documented, but it works well.
+- Optional Azure Automation with Hybrid Worker to handle operations on local AD users.
+- The app is seamlessly deployable on Azure App Service.
+Recommended App Plan is Linux, 4Gb (1.75GB is not enough).

+### Frontend

+- React Hook Forms, Zod
+- Tanstack Query
+- i18n Next with support of EN, FI, NO locales
+- Next Themes, Dark and Light themes for all components
+- UI kits: Radix UI, Fluent UI, Tailwind CSS
+- PDF printing with no external modules

 ## Supported features

 1. Full-size <a href="samples/images/1_full-plain-hierarchy.png">hierarchical</a> and <a href="samples/images/2_three-levels-tree-view-grouped-by-units-departments-teams.png">Organizationals</a> Charts with configurable levels.